voltrondata-labs/gha-controller-infra/README.md

     1. Copy all of the files in `fluxcd/arrowci/clusters/staging` into `fluxcd/arrowci/clusters/production` **except for the files inside the `flux-system` folder**.
     2. You need to replace/fill in values for two deployments:
         1. `aws-auth/aws-auth.yaml`
-            1. Replace the values for the two role ARN’s with the ones from the pulumi output.
+            1. Replace the values for the two role ARNs with the ones from the pulumi output.
 If you need to get the output again you can run `pulumi stack output` and it will print the values.
 The first value is for the Linux ARN and the second value is for the Windows ARN.
         2. `apps/helm-cluster-autoscaler.yaml`
             1. The value of `rbac.serviceAccount.annotations.[eks.amazonaws.com/role-arn](http://eks.amazonaws.com/role-arn)` should also be replaced by the role ARN of the Cluster Autoscaler in your account.
 This also shows up in the `pulumi stack output` with the key `autoScalerRoleArn`.

-With these steps you should be successful in deploying an Actions Runner Controller with an Autoscaler enabled ready to receive jobs from the GitHub Actions API.
+With these steps, you should be successful in deploying an Actions Runner Controller with an Autoscaler enabled ready to receive jobs from the GitHub Actions API.